ariswang92/-/index.md

 # Welcome to Wang Zhongjian's Homepage

-I'm now 4th year PhD in Department of Mathematics in the University of Hong Kong.
+I'm now a 4th year PhD in Department of Mathematics in the University of Hong Kong.
 I'm expected to graduate by Aug 2020.

 ## Research Interests